-- Students requesting accommodation for course requirements (assignments, midterm tests, final exams, etc.) due to illness should do the following: - seek medical treatment as soon as possible and obtain a completed uWaterloo Verification of Illness Form - o submit that form to the instructor within 48 hours.

-- o (if possible) inform the instructor by the due date for the course requirement that you will be unable to meet the deadline and that documentation will be forthcoming. - In the case of a missed assignment deadline, midterm test, or quiz, the instructor will either: - o waive the course component and re-weight remaining term work as he/she deems fit according to circumstances and the goals of the course, or - o provide an extension. - In the case of bereavement, the instructor will provide similar accommodations to those for illness.
+- Students requesting accommodation for course requirements (assignments, midterm tests, final exams, etc.) due to illness should do the following: - Consult the University's examination regulations for information about procedures and policies for requesting accommodations - seek medical treatment as soon as possible - obtain documentation of the illness with a completed uWaterloo Verification of Illness Form - submit that form to the instructor within 48 hours.
+Students in Centre for Extended Learning (CEL) courses must submit their confirmation of the illness to CEL. - (if possible) inform the instructor by the due date for the course requirement that you will be unable to meet the deadline and that documentation will be forthcoming. - In the case of a missed final exam, the instructor and student will negotiate an extension for the final exam, which will typically be written as soon as possible, but no later than the next offering of the course. - In the case of a missed assignment deadline, midterm test, or quiz, the instructor will either: - waive the course component and re-weight remaining term work as he/she deems fit according to circumstances and the goals of the course, or - ${\circ}$ provide an extension. - In the case of bereavement, the instructor will provide similar accommodations to those for illness.
 Appropriate documentation to support the request will be required. - Students who are experiencing extenuating circumstances should also inform their academic advisors regarding their personal difficulties. - Elective arrangements such as travel plans are not acceptable grounds for granting accommodations to course requirements per the uWaterloo Examination Regulations and Related Matters.